 Before you can schedule your first cleaning you need to know how to give a house cleaning estimate.
-Once you know what your rate is going to be (how much you will charge per hour) and you have a pricing sheet, you are now ready to give estimates.
+Once you know what your hourly rate is going to be (how much you will charge per hour) and you have a pricing sheet or cost calculator, you are now ready to give estimates.

 Types of House Cleaning Estimates

 The over the phone estimate is where the customer calls you and you give them a price over the phone.
 Once you get used to cleaning and know how long each area will take to clean, there will be little time difference between the phone estimate and actually seeing the home before you clean it.

 I have come to find that it really doesn’t matter if I look at the house before I clean it or not.
 You will not know how long it’s going to take until you actually start cleaning.

 To deliver the phone estimate, make sure you have your pricing sheet on hand along with the questions you will ask to get the times you need to give them a price.
 The questions will basically correspond with the areas of the home you will clean.
 For example, “How many bathrooms do you have?”

 As you’re asking the questions, write down the times on your pricing sheet.
 Once you have all the areas and times of the home you can give them their estimate.
 After giving the estimate, ask if they would like to schedule the cleaning.

 If they are hesitant, you can ask if they have any questions.